 Cesar Toscano

-Statehouse internCesar Toscano is a Statehouse reporting intern for WGLT and WCBU.
+Statehouse internCesar Toscano was a Statehouse reporting intern for WGLT and WCBU in 2025.

 Cesar graduated from Columbia Chicago with a B.A. in creative writing and found love for journalism during his last year of college editing for the Columbia Chronicle.
 He is studying in the Public Affairs Reporting program at University of Illinois Springfield.
 His work has been published at the Columbia Chronicle, South Side Weekly, and the Illinois Times.